willasm/vc-weather/Documentation/Macros.md

 # Macro Definitions
 These strings in your templates will be replaced with the relevant weather information.
-All macros are wrapped with the percent character, eg. %datetime% will be replace with 20:45:00
+All macros are wrapped with the percent character, eg. %datetime% will be replaced with 20:45:00

 #### Measurement Abreviations
 - F - Fahrenheit